How to Cope With the Stigma of Addiction

 Smarmore Castle Drug & Alcohol Rehab

-Stigma is one of the hardest things people who suffer from alcohol or drug abuse have to deal with.
+Stigma is one of the hardest things people who suffer from alcohol or drug misuse have to deal with.
 Many people hold a negative, discriminatory attitude towards people with addiction issues.
 Among people suffering from any type of mental health problems, 9 out of 10 say they have experienced stigma.
 Some even claim that experiencing stigma is more difficult than coping with the mental illness itself.

 Stigma is hugely harmful to how we think about addiction issues on a personal, up to political level.
 It prevents people from identifying themselves as “an addict” who needs help, and prevents them taking the proactive steps to access the treatment they need because of the shame they are afraid it will bring.